Should I get a root canal?

 After the procedure, any bacteria unavoidably left behind in the sealed tubes begins to metabolise anaerobically and give off toxins that can enter the bloodstream and attack the parts of your body that are genetically weak or under stress.

 Before you decide to get a root canal, its a good idea to assess how much you are at risk.

 To help you to make a personal risk assessment quickly and comprehensively, I’ve discussed the 10 questions below into a downloadable checklist to help you interpret your answers to make a decision.

-Print or save the The Root Canal Decision Checklist and use it to help make a decision about treatment quickly, even if your thoughts are fogged with pain or drugs.
+Screenshot and save or print The Root Canal Decision Checklist below and use it to help make a decision about treatment quickly, even if your thoughts are fogged with pain or drugs.

-Some of the questions are for yourself and your family to answer.
+Some of the questions are for yourself to answer, perhaps with the help of your family.

-Some your dentist or doctor or other health professionals may be able to answer based on an examination or interview.
+Your dentist, doctor or other health professionals may be able to help answer other questions based on an examination or interview.

 You may also choose to get some tests to get more certainty.